inexorgame-obsolete/wiki-mirror/3D-Visual-Scripting.md

 ### flexibility
 Every important C/C++ function is available on the scripting side.

+### multithreading
+Timers and event emitters start code execution in their own thread which helps to distrubute the processor usage.

 ### portability
 Scripts can be interpreted on every platform (Windows, Linux, Mac..) where an interpreter is available whereas making sure your C/C++ source code works everywhere usually is a hard job.
 Interpreters are available for all platforms and it's not your job as a game developer to ensure it is working.
 The engine developer take care of that for you!